ogri-la/strongbox/README.md

 | wowam                       | https://github.com/sysworx/wowam                | no    | yes  | yes     | no^         | no     | yes               | no   | yes*  | xojo       |
 | WoWutils                    | https://github.com/SeriousBug/WoWutils          | yes   | no   | no      | no          | yes    | yes               | no   | no    | bash       |

-\* with caveats. may require compilation, partial functionality or not work at all, or be officially unsupported, or ...
+\* with caveats. may require compilation, partial functionality or not work at all, or be unsupported, or ...

 \^ hasn't seen an update in over a year.
 It may be extremely stable bug-free software or it may be unmaintained.